Will My West Virginia Auto Insurance Policy Cover Crashes with Deer?

 West Virginia motorists will have car damages covered after a vehicle-deer collision only if they have comprehensive coverage included on their insurance policy.
 This is the type of coverage that pays for repairs after a crash with an animal, in addition to covering damages caused by severe weather, fire, floods and vandalism.
 Drivers are not required by law to carry this coverage, but they may be required to do so as a condition of an auto loan.

 West Virginians Are Most Likely to Collide with Deer

 Residents of the Mountain State have good reason to worry about these incidents.
-For the past five years, an annual report from State Farm has ranked the state as having the highest likelihood of a driver hitting a deer and filing a claim.
+For the past five years, an annual report has ranked the state as having the highest likelihood of a driver hitting a deer and filing a claim.
 The coverage provider says WV motorists are 75 percent more likely to hit a deer in a given year when compared with the national average.

 Looking at data from the Offices of the Insurance Commissioner for deer-vehicle claims and for the number of licensed drivers, about 1 in 50 motorists in the state filed such a claim in 2009.

 Neighboring states like Ohio, Pennsylvania and Virginia have much higher vehicle-deer collision volumes when compared with West Virginia, but the Mountain State’s lower population leaves it with a greater collision-per-driver rate.

 In West Virginia, vehicle-deer accidents occur most frequently between 5 a.m. and 7 a.m. and between 6 p.m. and 11 p.m. during the months of October, November and December.

 Vehicle-Deer Collisions Cost WV Car Insurance Companies Millions